New speakers are added continuously. Please check back to see the latest updates to the agenda.

 Steven also leads two local user groups, the Greater Milwaukee IT Pro User Community and the Greater Milwaukee Script Club.
 He speaks regularly to local user groups and can be found at various conferences.

-Courtney manages all Velocity-related content for O’Reilly Media.
+Courtney Nash manages all Velocity-related content for O’Reilly Media.
 An erstwhile academic neuroscientist, she is still fascinated by the brain and how people learn just about anything.
-She’s been known to teach people how to salsa dance, conduct psychology experiments, or even get air on a mountain bike.
-When not working on books, Courtney can be found biking, hiking, skiing, and photographing the Cascade mountains near her home in Bellingham, Washington.
+She’s been known to teach people how to Salsa dance, conduct psychology experiments, or even get air on a mountain bike.
+When not working on books, Courtney can be found biking, hiking, skiing, and photographing the Cascade Mountains near her home in Bellingham, Washington.

 Simon Perkins is the CEO and Founder of Simtec Limited